 Click the photos to see larger size.

-Me and my girlfriend standing by one of Eddy Merckx's Molteni team cars.
+Standing by one of Eddy Merckx's Molteni team cars!

 Eddy Merckx approaches!